Team

 Animal Health Technician

 Nadia graduated from Collège Boréal in 2013.
-For as long as she can remember, she has always had a crazy love for animals.
-In her youth, she always had animals, from hamsters and ducks to cats and dogs.
-She loves this profession mainly for the passion she has for these furry little beings and for medicine in general.
-But what she likes best above all is prepping patients for surgery, teeth cleaning and medical imagery.
-She plays soccer for fun.
-She needs a challenging job and to work with great team, so this job fills her with joy.
-She loves being a technician because two days are never alike.
-She shares her life with her beautiful dog Wilson who is teaching her about the world of canine agility.
+As far back as she can remember, she has always had a deep love for animals.
+In her youth, she had a variety of pets, from hamsters and ducks to cats and dogs.
+She loves this profession above all for the passion she has for these furry little creatures and for medicine in general.
+Her favorite aspect of the job is preparing patients for surgery, performing dental cleanings, and medical imaging.
+As a hobby, she plays soccer.
+She needs a stimulating job with a great team spirit, so her profession brings her happiness.
+She loves being a technician because no two days are alike.
+She shares her life with her handsome Wilson, with whom she is discovering the world of canine agility.

 Valérie Viau